leanprover/lean4/src/emacs/README.md

 =============

-If things are working correctly, you should see the word ``Lean`` in the Emacs mode line when you open a file with extension `.lean` (for the standard Lean mode) or `.hlean` (for hott mode).
+If things are working correctly, you should see the word ``Lean`` in the Emacs mode line when you open a file with extension `.lean`.
 If you type
 ```lean
 check id
 ```
 the word ``check`` will be underlined, and hovering over it will show you the type of ``id``.
 The mode line will show ``FlyC:0/1``, indicating that there are no errors and one piece of information displayed.
 Whenever you type, an asterisk should briefly appear after ``FlyC``, indicating that your file is being checked.